Sālote Tupou III: Early life and education

 Sālote (Charlotte) was born on 13 March 1900 in Tonga as the eldest daughter and heir of King George Tupou II of Tonga and his first wife Queen Lavinia Veiongo.
 She was baptized and named after her great-grandmother Sālote Mafileʻo Pilolevu (daughter of George Tupou I).
 The young princess was the source of some hostility due to the nature of her parents' marriage.

 Her mother, Queen Lavinia, died from tuberculosis on 24 April 1902.
 After her death, the Chiefs in Tonga urged King George Tupou II for many years to remarry to produce a male heir.
 On 11 November 1909, when the King finally married the 16-year-old ʻAnaseini Takipō (half-sister of the rejected candidate ʻOfakivavaʻu from the first search of a wife for the King), the chiefs were jubilant.
 Queen Anaseni gave birth twice, both girls: Princess ʻOnelua (born 20 March 1911; died of convulsions aged six months, on 19 August 1911) and Princess ʻElisiva Fusipala Taukiʻonetuku (born 26 July 1912; died from tubercular peritonitis on 21 April 1933 aged 20).

-Tongan tradition allows offspring from previous marriages to be killed.
+Tongan tradition allowed offspring from previous marriages to be killed.
 In order to protect her, the King sent Sālote away to Auckland in December 1909.
 She stayed with a family called Kronfeld and would maintain this connection throughout her life.
-She was educated for five years in New Zealand, returning to Tonga every Christmas holiday.
+She was educated for five years in New Zealand.

 In 1913, Sālote was sent to the Anglican Diocesan School for Girls, a boarding school in Epsom, New Zealand.
 She would study there for two years before being ordered to stay in Tonga.
 Although the King wanted Sālote to continue her education, the chiefs convinced him otherwise.
 Queen Takipō had not given birth to a son and hence according to the Constitution of 1875, after her fifteenth birthday, Sālote became the heir presumptive to the Tongan throne.